The Community Living in Hannah House

 Dear Worship Team Leaders,

-Although you may hand out any of the information you find on our web site, we specifically ask that you print and distribute the Participant Packet to each member of your team.
+Although you may hand out any of the information you find on our web site, we specifically ask that you print and distribute the information found at the bottom of the Team Member Welcome Page to each member of your team.
 This includes the following documents:

 - General Information About a Work Retreat with Good Works